Survey Of 2000 GB Adults Finds Cycling Set To Overtake Public Transport For Commute

 “However, as indicated in our survey it could well be the case that many of those will still prefer to cycle in order to maintain social distancing.
 Particularly, they may well be compelled to do so if public transport capacity is still reduced.

 “Worryingly, statistics recently released by the government reveal that an estimated 56 per cent of cars exceed 30mph speed limit, whilst a remarkable 86 per cent of drivers exceed 20mph speed limits.
 Yet two thirds of all crashes where people are killed or serious injured happened on roads with a 30mph limit or less.
 So, with an expected increased number of cyclists and motorists on the roads it’s vital that everyone takes care.”
-Peter Lorence - Associate Solicitor
+Peter Lorence - Senior Associate Solicitor

 Coronavirus leads to change in commuting habits